2013 North Korean nuclear test: Test

 On 12 February 2013, a spokesman for North Korea's army command said it had successfully conducted a third underground nuclear weapons test, according to the Yonhap.
 North Korea also said the test had used a miniaturized nuclear device with greater explosive power.

 Before North Korea announced they had conducted the test, seismic activity had already been detected in North Korea by the United States Geological Survey (USGS) and the seismic network operated by the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) Preparatory Commission, near the site of previous nuclear tests at Mantapsan in Kilju County.
 A large tremor, first estimated at magnitude of 4.9, was detected in North Korea, and governments in the region were trying to determine whether it was a third nuclear test.
 The USGS upgraded the magnitude of the possibly nuclear tremor from 4.9 to 5.1, located 24 km east-northeast of Sungjibaegam, North Korea.
 The tremor occurred at 11:57 am KST (2:57 am UTC), and the USGS said the hypocenter of the event was only one kilometer deep.

-Later, the Geophysical Service of the Russian Academy of Sciences assures the residents in the Russian Far East that the nuclear blast did not trigger any seismic events and underground tremors at 16:00 local time on 12 February 2013 in the area and thus the North Korea's nuclear test does not pose danger to the residents there.

 The China Earthquake Networks Center (Abbreviation: CENC; 中国地震台网中心) also reported this event, putting the magnitude at M_{s} 4.9.
 The tremor caused by the test could be felt by residents of the neighboring city of Hunchun and Antu, in Yanbian, Jilin Province, China.
-A citizen of Hyesan, Ryanggang Province of North Korea, 80 km west from the nuclear test site, reported that many 5- and 7-floor buildings shook very severely, and this caused cracking.
 The explosion was registered by 94 seismic stations and two infrasound stations in the CTBTO's global monitoring system.
 The CTBTO radionuclide network later made a significant detection of radioactive noble gases that could be attributed to the nuclear test.